-- 59. UIG service providers need promptly available liquid resources to cover their liquidity needs in resolution and related restructuring to continue providing relevant services.
-To this end, banks are expected to ensure that OCIR financial resources are: - a. maintained, on an ongoing basis, for the specific purpose of enabling UIG service providers to continue providing relevant services in resolution; - b. readily available to the UIG service provider, if and as needed in resolution, if appropriate by way of segregation. - 60.
+- 59.60.
+UIG service providers need promptly available liquid resources to cover their liquidity needs in resolution and related restructuring to continue providing relevant services.
+To this end, banks are expected to ensure that OCIR financial resources are: - a. maintained, on an ongoing basis, for the specific purpose of enabling UIG service providers to continue providing relevant services in resolution; - b. readily available to the UIG service provider, if and as needed in resolution, if appropriate by way of segregation. - 60.61.
 Banks may adopt different approaches depending on their group specificities as long as they demonstrate that appropriate operational arrangements are in place to achieve the objectives under a. and b.
-The location of the OCIR financial resources can be different as follows: - Where OCIR financial resources are owned by the UIG service providers, banks should ensure that appropriate governance arrangements are established to achieve the objectives under a. and b. above. - 2.
+The location of the OCIR financial resources can be different as follows: - Where OCIR financial resources are owned by the UIG service providers, banks should ensure that appropriate governance arrangements are established to achieve the objectives under a. and b. above, ensuring that in case of resolution the OCIR financial resources will not mix with the bank's assets and are at the services provider's disposal. - 2.
 Where OCIR financial resources are booked on the balance sheet of a group legal entity other than the UIG service provider, banks are expected to have in place appropriate contractual and governance arrangements to ensure that OCIR financial resources: - are segregated from the other group assets to ensure immediate and continuous availability.
 Achieving segregation may imply holding liquid assets with third parties or holding securities as custody assets within another group entity; and - can be made readily available to the UIG service providers if and as needed in resolution (see also section 3.6 below).